 National Strategy for Suicide Prevention

 The National Strategy for Suicide Prevention provides a framework for suicide prevention efforts across the county.
-Building on the work of the Surgeon General’s Call to Action, this Web site contains resources on data about suicide as well as information about suicide prevention efforts throughout the nation.
+Building on the work of the Surgeon General’s Call to Action, this resource provides data about suicide, as well as information about suicide prevention efforts throughout the nation.
 Information about California’s suicide prevention activities can be found by clicking on “Federal, State and private activities” and selecting from the drop down menu under "Prevention Programs."

 Signs of Suicide (SOS) - High School Suicide Prevention Program